funwithflutter/fun-with-flutter-blog/content/posts/provider-with-statenotifier.md

 > Extracting ValueNotifier outside of Flutter in a separate package has two purposes:
 >
-> * It allows Dart packages with no dependency on Flutter to use these classes. **This means that we can use them on AngularDart for example.**
+> * It allows Dart packages with no dependency on Flutter to use these classes.
+This means that we can use them on AngularDart for example.
 > * It allows solving some common problems with the original ChangeNotifier/ValueNotifier and/or their combination with provider.

 This second bullet is what we are really interested in.
 The bit that says "their combination with provider".

-By using `StateNotifier` instead of the original `ValueNotifier`, we get a lot of benefits:
+By using `StateNotifier` instead of the original `ValueNotifier` we get a lot of benefits:

 * A significant simplification of the integration with [Provider](https://pub.dev/packages/provider)
 * Simplified testing/mocking
-* Improved performances on `addListener` & `notifyListeners` equivalents.
+* Improved performances on `addListener` & `notifyListeners` equivalents
 * Extra safety through small API changes

 ## Show me the code